How can I...

 …implement the modules in my LEA?

-The modules at NC Education can be implemented in a variety of ways.
+“Self-paced” modules don’t have to be done alone!
+They can be implemented in a variety of ways.
 We recommend professional learning communities (PLCs), whether online, offline, or in a hybrid format, but teachers can use the modules for self-directed learning.
 The Implementation Guide offers suggestions for managing each of these options.

 Things to remember